 R-3750 is an oral immune therapy that has the potential to treat the underlying basis of GI-associated inflammatory disease by inducing immune homeostasis of the intestinal tract.
-Importantly, R-3750 has the ability to enhancing gut barrier integrity, an important mechanism related to successfully treating inflammatory gut disease.
-R-3750 is based upon targeting of a key microbiome regulatory pathway know to engage immune effectors cells lining the intestinal tract.
+Importantly, R-3750 has the ability to enhance gut barrier integrity, an important mechanism related to successfully treating inflammatory gut disease.
+R-3750 is based upon targeting of a key microbiome regulatory pathway known to engage immune effectors cells lining the intestinal tract.
 This program is being developed for the treatment of inflammatory bowel disease (IBD).

 R-5780 is an orally delivered immune oncology drug candidate that engages immune pathways for the treatment of cancer.
 R-5780 has demonstrated pronounced ability to enhance immune checkpoint activity.
-This drug candidate builds upon the growing understanding of how the microbiome can promote efficacy of immune oncology drugs.
+This drug candidate builds upon the growing understanding of the mechanisms by which the microbiome can promote efficacy of immune oncology drugs.
 Rather than building a product around natural commensals where it can be difficult to understand mechanism of action, R-5780 is a targeted drug product that engages selective immune pathways that can drive robust anti-tumor responses.